 The commercial and civil codes in Spain are complex and require a Spanish lawyer with a deep knowledge of both if you want to achieve your goals in Spain.
 If Spanish is not your native language, it may be harder to work with a lawyer and understand the content of a contract.
 At Strong Abogados, we only hire lawyers fluent in English.
-Our lawyers in Spain are specialists in real estate, immigration, business law, business litigation, and intellectual property.
+Our lawyers in Spain are specialists in real estate, immigration, business law, company formation, and intellectual property.
 We also partner with lawyers throughout Spain to provide you with service in English wherever you need it.

 Strong Abogados provides most legal services, such as:

 We do not handle issues of family law or criminal law.

 How do I verify that someone is a lawyer in Spain?

 What is the role of a notary in Spain?

 How does a power of attorney work in Spain?

 Where do I get a power of attorney that is valid for Spain?

 Can court judgements be appealed?